aaron-grau/curic/ruby/projects/two_sum/README.md

 # `two_sum?`

+## Learning Goals

+* Be able to figure out and explain the time complexity of a method
+* Be able to figure out and explain the space complexity of a method
+* Be able to recognize when time or space complexity can be improved
+* Be able to compare different methods and discuss how changing inputs affects each ones overall runtime

 Given an array of unique integers and a target sum, determine whether any two integers in the array sum to that amount.